pace-neutrons/pace-developers/optimisation/design/Model_Optimisation_Design.md

 - Can compiled MATLAB call pure Python functions?
 	+ How should such functions be provided to MATLAB?
 As `module.function` strings, memory addresses, etc.?
 - Does compiled MATLAB have access to builtin MATLAB functions like `feval` and `str2func`?
+	+ Either way it can not run arbitrary m-files!
+No MATLAB user functions can be called using the Python interface.

 ## Parameter functions via the compiled MATLAB interface